OpenShot/openshot-qt/doc/files.rst

 Edit Title            Edit an existing title SVG file Duplicate Title       Make a copy, and then edit the copied title SVG file Add to Timeline       Add many files to the timeline in one step, including transitions or alternating tracks.
+Choose Profile        Change the current project profile to match the selected file.
+If the file's profile does not match a known profile, it will give you the option to create a custom profile.
 File Properties       View the properties of a file, such as frame rate, size, etc...
 Remove from Project   Remove a file from the project
 ====================  ============